tsudalab/ALW_ChemTS/README.md

 # ALW_ChemTS
-Parallelized ChemTS (https://github.com/tsudalab/ChemTS) for the design of molecules that absorb light at long wavelengths.
+Parallelized ChemTS for the design of molecules that absorb light at long wavelengths.
+Original ChemTS is available here (https://github.com/tsudalab/ChemTS).

 This program includes an extented version of ChemTS that is parallelizaed by MPI and a filter for Gaussian (https://gaussian.com) to compute absorption wavelength of a molecule.
 The Gaussian filter automatically computes the optimized singlet ground (S0) state and vertical singlet excited (S1) state of a molecule at the density functional theory level.